ruuda/rcl/docs/null.md

 RCL does not have. `null` is the sole value of type `Null`, which is distinct from and does not unify with other types.
 In this sense, null behaves like the unit type in languages such as Haskell and Rust (written `()` there).

+Although it is possible to use `null` as a sentinel value, this is not idiomatic in <abbr>RCL</abbr>.
+For example, indexing into a dict with a key that is not present does not return `null` or some other representation of “undefined”, it aborts evaluation with an error.
+To handle possibly absent keys, there is [`Dict.get`](type_dict.md#get) which requires specifying a default value.